PandaKata/standby_duty_forecasting/README.md

- # Task: Credit Card Routing for Online Purchase via Predictive Modelling
+ # Task: Automation of Standby Duty Planning for Rescue Drivers via a Forecasting Model

 ### structure